AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 We are going to cheat dramatically here and select these lines and use the CTRL+D shortcut in PhpStorm to duplicate the lines.

-Now we need to edit this to have "Chirps" and to route to the chirps index page.
+Now we need to edit this to have "Chirps" and to route to the chirps' index page.

 ```php
 <x-nav-link :href="route('chirps.index')"